 - Category: Breakfast

 This easy goat cheese breakfast toast is ready in no time with plenty of bright summer produce!

 - salt and pepper to taste

 - 4 ounces goat cheese, softened room temperature (this makes it easier to spread!)

-- 2 cups cherry tomatoes, quartered
+- 2 cups cherry tomatoes, quartered (about ½ pint)

 - ⅓ cup fresh basil, sliced

 - Toast sourdough (I use the toaster, but you could also bake it or use a toaster oven) until it's lightly browned.
 Set aside.

 - While sourdough is toasting, melt butter in a large nonstick skillet over medium heat.
 Crack eggs one by one into the saucepan and cook to your desired doneness (depending on the size of your skillet, you may need to work in batches here).
 I did sunny side up eggs here, but you could also fry them over easy or over hard depending on your preferences.

 - Top eggs with salt and pepper to taste.